Woodlarks and Waders have been making a difference to Highgrove Woods, ponds and other waterways across the borough for many years.

 The group meets on 1st, 2nd and 3rd Tuesday of the month, 10am to 1pm.
 The meeting point varies; please email firstname.lastname@example.org for details.

 Work includes everything from scrub management along river banks to litter picking adjacent fields.
 Group members aren't afraid to roll up their sleeves, slip into the waders and jump in the river to clear the blockages, which could otherwise cause flood problems.

-It all started with a small group of nature enthusiasts who wanted to look after the Highgrove Woods, a small green oasis in Eastcote.
-Their aim was to create a better habitat for amphibians, birds and other wildlife, as well as improving conditions for the plants to grow.
+It all started with a small group of nature enthusiasts (then called Highgrove Volunteers) who wanted to look after the Highgrove Woods - a small green oasis in Eastcote.
+The aim was to create a better habitat for amphibians, birds and other wildlife, as well as improving conditions for the plants to grow.

-Highgrove Volunteers wanted to make a change in the rivers as well.
-They expanded their working area to the River Pinn and Yeading Brook and Highgrove Volunteers converted into Woodlarks and Waders.
+They also wanted to make a change in the rivers, so expanded their working area to the River Pinn and Yeading Brook - and Highgrove Volunteers became Woodlarks and Waders.